PridaLab/rippl-AI/README.md

     - `file_path`: Absolute path of the folder where the .txt with the predictions will be generated (`string`).
 Leave empty if you don't want to generate the file.
     - `win_size`: Length of the displayed ripples in miliseconds (`integer`).
 By default 100 ms.
     - `sf`: Sampling frequency (Hz) of `LFP_norm` (`integer`).
 By default 1250 Hz (i.e., sampling frequency of `LFP_norm`).
+    - `merge_win`: Minimal length of the interval in miliseconds between predictions (`float`).
+If two detections are closer in time than this parameter, they will be merged together

     There are 4 possible use cases, depending on which parameter combination is used when calling the function.
     1. `rippl_AI.get_intervals(SWR_prob)`: a histogram of the output is displayed, you drag a vertical bar to selecct your `threshold`